libhal-google/libhal/README.md

   - lowercase snake_case for everything else.
   - prefix `p_` for function parameters.
   - prefix `m_` for private/protected class member.
-- Refrain from variable names with abbreviations where it can be helped. `adc` `pwm` and `i2c` are extremely common so it is fine to leave them as abbreviations.
+- Refrain from variable names with abbreviations where it can be helped. `adc`, `pwm`, and `i2c` are extremely common so it is fine to leave them as abbreviations.
 Most people know the abbreviations more than the words that make them up.
 But words like `cnt` should be `count` and `cdl` and `cdh` should be written out as `clock_divider_low` and `clock_divider_high`.